 Bubble Wrap to Keep Your Wine in One Piece

-Using bubble wrap is one of my favorite and most affordable forms of protecting my bottles of wine.
-Nowadays, you can buy bubble wrap in all shapes and sizes, and its fairly easy to find in dollar stores or convenience stores.
+Bubble wrap is my favorite and most affordable option.
+You can buy it in all shapes and sizes, and it’s easy to find at dollar stores or convenience stores.

-You can opt for classically rounded bubble wrap that allows you to roll it as many times as you want around your bottle so that it becomes the shape you need it to accommodate.
+You can go with the classic rounded bubble wrap and roll it as many times as you want around your bottle so it becomes the exact shape you need.

 People Clothes (or… Wine Clothes?)